 Billionaire George Soros funds $15m effort to stop Trump, mobilize Latinos

 Across the board, measures of volatility are through the roof in China.
-Even with the government already cutting interest rates in China to record lows, this still does not seem to be enough to hedge off the looming economic crisis in China.
 The government of China has also been pumping tons of money into the economy.
 In particular, this worries Soros greatly because he says it is a sign that the government of China is not focused at all on debt reduction and is doing the wrong things to try to stabilize the economy.
 More broadly, Soros says he lacks confidence in the government of China to understand the precarious position that its economy is in right now.
 Because of this, Soros thinks the Chinese government is unlikely to revert course quickly enough to stop a major crisis.
 Although the Communist Party of China has previously announced that it will work to increase the convertibility of the yuan by the year 2020, it has made little progress in this direction so far, according to Soros.
 If the ruling party of China continues to make promises that it simply cannot or has not intention to keep, then investors all across the world will lose even more confidence in the country’s ability to come back from the brink of disaster and avoid a total crisis soon.